Skip to main content

 search

-Bon Ap is different to most French places in town.
-While there is steak frites and French-onion soup on the menu; you won’t see any waistcoated staff here.
+Bon Ap stands apart from most French restaurants in town.
+While steak frites and French onion soup are on the menu, you won’t find any waistcoated staff here.

-Owners Damien Desbois (from Brittany), Francoise Lowe (Arcachon) and Sebastien Carmona (Toulouse) want to show Melbourne what contemporary French dining looks like.
-Broadly, that means a more casual environment that feels partway between a bar and a neighbourhood bistro.
+Owners Damien Desbois (from Brittany), Francoise Lowe (Arcachon), and Sebastien Carmona (Toulouse) aim to show Melbourne what contemporary French dining looks like.
+In essence, this means a relaxed atmosphere that sits somewhere between a bar and a neighbourhood bistro.

-Chef Arnaud Mallet (another expat) keeps it simple.
-Early on there are croissants, toasted sandwiches, sweet and savoury waffles.
-Later, charcuterie and snacks such as olives and pickled veg.
+Chef Arnaud Mallet, another expat, keeps things simple.
+Early in the day, you’ll find croissants, toasted sandwiches, and sweet and savoury waffles.
+Later, the menu features charcuterie and snacks like olives and pickled vegetables.

 Features: